 - Wildlife Rescue Minjerrabah NSI phone: 0448 466 556

 Join the RWCN wildlife carer list

-After you have become a member of a wildlife organisation, have a current rehabilitation permit as a carer and live in (or close to) the Redlands area, you can join our network of wildlife carers by contacting a wildlife extension officer on (07) 3824 8611.
+After you have become a member of a wildlife organisation, have a current rehabilitation permit as a carer, and live in, or close to, the Redlands Coast, you can join our network of wildlife carers by contacting a wildlife extension officer on (07) 3824 8611.